gsboast/gettingandcleaningdata/codebook.md

 ###R Data Transformations

-> As part of this project, the folloeing transformations and coversions were made to the original UCI HAR data set via donwloading the original files and then using a run_analysis.R script to combine and transform the data as follows:
+> As part of this project, the following transformations and coversions were made to the original UCI HAR data set via donwloading the original files and then using a run_analysis.R script to combine and transform the data as follows:

 #### Data files -
 * Combined the './train/X_train.txt' Training set with './test/X_test.txt Test set.